Skip to main content

 The Xinhua news agency also announced in April that Bo had been stripped of his seats on the Communist Party's Central Committee for an unspecified "serious breach of regulations."

-Authorities say Gu and her son squabbled with Heywood over "economic interests," and she regarded him as a threat to her son's safety.
+Authorities say Gu and her son came into conflict with Heywood over “economic interests,” and she regarded Heywood as a threat to her son’s safety.
+Fewsmith said that allegation is the “one real surprise” in the charges.

-Britain, which had asked China to investigate the matter further, said it welcomed the charges.
+Britain, which had asked China to investigate the matter further after being informed of growing concern about Heywood’s case, said it welcomed the charges.

 Read more: Interest in Bo Xilai scandal bigger abroad than in China

-"The details of the ongoing investigation are a matter for the Chinese authorities," a Foreign Office spokesman said in a statement last week.
-"However, we are glad to see that the Chinese authorities are continuing with the investigation.
-We are dedicated to seeking justice for him and his family and we will be following developments closely."
+“The details of the ongoing investigation are a matter for the Chinese authorities,” a Foreign Office spokesman said in a statement Thursday.
+“However, we are glad to see that the Chinese authorities are continuing with the investigation into the death of Neil Heywood.
+We are dedicated to seeking justice for him and his family and we will be following developments closely.”

-Speculation has grown over the nature of Heywood's work in China and his ties to Bo's family.
+Speculation has been rife about the nature of Heywood’s work in China and his ties to Bo’s family.

 Gu Kailai is suspected of killing British businessman Neil Heywood, pictured here in an undated photo.

 Heywood had lived in China for more than a decade and was married to a Chinese woman.
-Among the companies he advised was a consulting firm founded by former officers of the British spy agency MI6.
+Among the companies Heywood advised was Hakluyt and Co., a consulting firm founded by former officers of the British spy agency MI6.

-That link fueled rumors that he may have had connections to British intelligence services, but Foreign Secretary William Hague denied that possibility in a public statement in April.
+That link fueled rumors that Heywood might have had connections to British intelligence services.
+But in a rare public statement on such matters in April, British Foreign Secretary William Hague denied that possibility.

 Read more: Inside China's murder mystery hotel

-"Mr. Heywood was not an employee of the British government in any capacity," he said in a letter.
-He said that the British government usually never confirms nor denies those accounts, but that he was making an exception, "given the intense interest in this case."
+“Mr. Heywood was not an employee of the British government in any capacity,” he said in a letter.
+He said the British government would usually neither confirm nor deny those accounts, but that he was making an exception “given the intense interest in this case.”

 The case has forced the Communist leadership to confront allegations of wrongdoing by a high-ranking member in an unusually public way, according to Douglas Paal, a top China analyst at the Carnegie Endowment for International Peace in Washington.